Data-driven Identification of Attractors Using Machine Learning: Acknowledgements

 \section{Acknowledgements}

-B.G. was supported by the National Science Foundation under Grant DGE-1842213.
-M.G., W.K., and K.M. were partially supported by the Air Force Office of Scientific Research under awards numbered FA9550-23-1-0011 and FA9550-23-1-0400.
 The authors acknowledge the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey for providing access to the Amarel cluster and associated research computing resources that have contributed to the results reported here.
+GitHub Copilot (2024) was used with duplicate detection filtering set to ``block" while developing some of the code that supplements the paper.